 The ridesharing revolution began harmlessly enough.
-Uber used the burgeoning app market to launch an on-demand vehicle service that soon grew into a multi-billion-dollar game-changer.
+Uber used the burgeoning app market to launch an on-demand vehicle service that soon grew into a multibillion-dollar game changer.
 Lyft wasn’t far behind, launching its own flavor of ridesharing in its home market of San Francisco soon afterward.
 Today, the question of choosing Uber vs. Lyft is a debate many of us face each time we need a ride.

 There are still some holdouts.
 Those without smartphones — a percentage of the population that shrinks each year — call for cabs.
 Those who prefer the privacy of their own car won’t commute with a stranger.
 Those with access to good public transportation won’t sit in traffic.
 These are the exceptions, however, not the rule.

-The big question for most, then, is not whether they should use a ridesharing service, but rather which one to go with: Uber vs. Lyft.
+The big question for most people is not whether they should use a ridesharing service, but rather which one to go with: Uber vs. Lyft.
 Although Uber is still the biggest name in the industry, Lyft is hot on its heels.
 After numerous scandals, Uber has lost a notable amount of market share to Lyft.
 As the two jockey for position, which should you use?
 In this article, we’ll compare the two so you can ride smarter.

 Booking a ride

 Both Uber and Lyft rely heavily on location-based data, which means you’ll need a good internet connection, either through Wi-Fi or your cellular service.
 Once the app loads, it will drop a pin on your current location.
 If the pin is off the mark, you can adjust its position to get an accurate starting point.
 If you want to be picked up from a different spot, simply enter that address in the text box.